-- taking all suspicions and disclosures/ allegations seriously - nominating a link person (DSL) who will keep all parties informed and be the central point of contact - where a member of staff is the subject of an allegation made by a pupil, a separate link person will be nominated to avoid any conflict of interest - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies - maintaining and storing records securely - offering details of helplines, counselling or other avenues of external support - following the procedures laid down in our whistleblowing, complaints and disciplinary procedures - cooperating fully with relevant statutory agencies.
+- taking all suspicions and disclosures/ allegations seriously - nominating a link person (DSL) who will keep all parties informed and be the central point of contact - where a member of staff is the subject of an allegation made by a pupil, a separate link person will be nominated to avoid any conflict of interest - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies maintaining and storing records securely - offering details of helplines, counselling or other avenues of external support - following the procedures laid down in our whistleblowing, complaints and disciplinary procedures - cooperating fully with relevant statutory agencies.

-Complaints procedure
+12. Complaints procedure

 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
-Poor practice examples include unfairly singling out a pupil, belittling a pupil or discriminating against them in some way.
 Complaints are managed by senior staff, the Headteacher and governors.
 An explanation of the complaints procedure is included on our school web-site www.stjamesacademy.co.uk